~ Established 1956 · Reissued Today ~

 Chapter One

 No Batteries.
+No Radio.
+Just Physics.

 In 1956, Zenith engineer Robert Adler built the world's first practical wireless TV remote.
 Each of its four buttons mechanically struck a small aluminum rod of a different length — like a tiny chime — producing a distinct ultrasonic tone between 37.75 and 43.25 kHz.